 Any standing committee may be dissolved or repurposed by amending these bylaws.

 Responsibilities.
 The Athletics Committee acts as a liaison group between the director of athletics, the athletic staff and the faculty.
 The committee is charged with making recommendations to the Chancellor in the general field of intercollegiate athletics, placing specific emphasis on eligibility, athletic teams' schedules and disciplinary rules, as well as other areas as indicated in the manual of the National Collegiate Athletics Association.

 Composition.
-No fewer than 10 faculty members; two students; ex officio: Chancellor's representative, University Registrar designee, Provost designee, Director of Athletics, Senior Associate Athletic Director for Compliance and Administration/Senior Woman Administrator, Associate Athletic Director for Student Support Services, Director of Admissions, Southern Conference Faculty Representative.
+No fewer than 10 faculty members; two students; ex officio: Chancellor's representative, University Registrar designee, Provost designee, Vice Chancellor and Director of Athletics and his/her designees, Director of Admissions, Southern Conference Faculty Representative.

 Budget and Economic Status

 Responsibilities.
 The Budget and Economic Status committee has four primary responsibilities:

 - to study and report to the Senate on financial aspects of public higher education in Tennessee and on prospects for faculty salary levels and raises;

 - to examine fringe benefit situations and recommend changes and additions as appropriate;